0b10001/Glossary-Tool/README.md

 # Glossary-Tool

 Glossary-Tool is a multimedia and multilingual glossary tool developed as a standalone server application, designed to assist users in reading English text.
 The tool allows users to click on words in an HTML document and view pop-ups that show the word's definition, a picture, a video, an audio file for pronunciation, and translations into other languages.
-Additional are here: https://drive.google.com/drive/folders/1KPzwweqPU1WC7U72Q1zDz7ZquQaIaWaj?usp=share_link
+Additional files are here: https://drive.google.com/drive/folders/1KPzwweqPU1WC7U72Q1zDz7ZquQaIaWaj?usp=share_link

 # Client